MourabitElBachir/Face_Detection_Deep_Learning/README.md

  - Console mode:
 	+ access the project repository in the console
-	+ run "python repositorydetector.py <repository-src-location> <repository-to-store-images>" with the python interpreter in you 		installed everything.
+	+ run "python repositorydetector.py {repository-src-location} {repository-to-store-images}" with the python interpreter in you 		installed everything.

  - PyCharm mode:
   + run "repositorydetector.py" with the main program.